Creatio vs Pipedrive

 • Does your team need AI agents that execute multi-step tasks on their own, or AI that assists with email drafting and deal prioritization?

-• How important is the quality of the data feeding your CRM, and do you have a reliable source for B2B contact and company intelligence?
+• How important is the quality of the data feeding your CRM, and do you have a reliable source for verified B2B contact and company intelligence?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Creatio is built for mid-market and enterprise organizations that want CRM, workflow automation, and AI agents in a single no-code platform.
 Its composable architecture lets business users build and modify applications without IT involvement, and its embedded AI agents handle multi-step tasks across sales, marketing, and service.
 However, Creatio carries a $10,000/year minimum spend, a steeper learning curve, and a mobile app that consistently trails the desktop experience.